The Law of People and Place 2022:

 The program cost includes:

-- all meals and snacks on the field portion of the course
+- all meals and snacks on the field course

-- personal flotation devices (PFDs) and all river safety gear
+- professional, licensed river guides, as well as personal flotation devices (PFDs) and all river safety gear

 Students must bring their own camping gear (tent, sleeping bag, sleeping pad).
 These items may be rented from UM’s Campus Recreation Outdoor Program.